ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 To create a Deploy to {{site.data.keyword.Bluemix_notm}} button:

 <ol>
-<li> Copy and modify one of the following snippet templates and include a public Git repository.
+<li> Copy and modify one of the following snippet templates and include a public Git repo.
 <p></p>
 <p>
 <strong>Tip</strong>: You can specify which branch to use by adding a branch parameter to the Git URL.
 If you don't specify a branch, the the master branch is used by default.